GustavArndt/Int_Challenge/README.md

 # Intelie Plot Challenge - _Made by_ _Gustavo Arndt_

-In this challenge, I had to implemente a web application that plots a line chart based on some manually input data.
+In this challenge, I had to implemente a web application that plots a line chart based, on some manually input data.

 The input data is a sequence of events.
 The data will be manually input trough on input interface by the final user.
 Based on the input sequence of events, a time based line chart containing one or more series is plotted on a interface chart.